drosenzweig2024/QuestionGame/WrittenResponse.md

 **TODO: In English, explain step by step what your procedure does.
 Be sure to use the word `Selection` and `Iteration` to explain what it does.**

+0. Validate that the prompt is not null
 1. The procedure asks the question
 2. the procedure allows the user to input an answer
 3. If yes the program displays a random yes response